-Purpose: To provide documentation of activities, support and maintain services required to implement the transportation planning programs and processes.
-These activities are specifically related to Rural Planning Assistance (RPA) eligible tasks.
+Purpose: Ongoing efforts to provide documentation of activities, support and maintain services required to implement the transportation planning programs and processes.
+These activities are specifically related to Rural Planning Assistance (RPA) eligible tasks that support the implementation of the Overall Work Plan, various funding mandates, as well as the requirements to operate as an effective RTPA.